daedalus5/mini-minecraft/readme.md

 ***Lastly, and importantly I've connected the two rivers, so that it appears that the primary river meanders for awhile then terminates in a river delta.
 What looks like a single river is in fact two rivers.
 One is initialized at (0,0) and is directed North, and the other is intialized at (0,0) and is directed South.

+--- 2D FBM Terrain Generation ---

+Each terrain height field is generated using 2D FBM noise.
+I had to adjust the random noise function sampling interval to get reasonable-looking terrain.
+There is also a dampening parameter, which is applied to smooth the terrain even further, and controls hill peak to trough displacement.

+--- Block Creation and Destruction ---